James Garner: Early life

-Garner was born James Scott Bumgarner on April 7, 1928, in Norman, Oklahoma, the last child of Weldon Warren Bumgarner (1901–1986) and Mildred Scott (née Meek; 1907–1933).
+Garner was born James Scott Bumgarner on April 7, 1928, in Norman, Oklahoma, the youngest child of Weldon Warren Bumgarner (1901–1986) and Mildred Scott (née Meek; 1907–1933).
 His father was of part German ancestry, and his mother, who died when he was five years old, was half Cherokee.
-His older brothers were Jack Garner (1926-2011), also an actor, and Charles Warren Bumgarner (1924–1984), a school administrator.
+His older brothers were Jack Garner (1926–2011), also an actor, and Charles Warren Bumgarner (1924–1984), a school administrator.
 His family was Methodist.
 The family ran a general store at Denver Corner on the east side of Norman.
 After their mother's death, Garner and his brothers were sent to live with relatives.

-Garner attended Wilson Elementary School, Norman Junior High and Norman High School (Norman Public Schools).
+Garner attended Wilson Elementary School, Norman Junior High School and Norman High School (Norman Public Schools).

 Garner was reunited with his family in 1934 when his father remarried, the first of several times.
 He had a volatile relationship with one of his stepmothers, Wilma, who beat all three boys.
 He said that his stepmother also punished him by forcing him to wear a dress in public.
 When he was 14 years old, he fought with her, knocking her down and choking her to keep her from retaliating against him physically.
 She left the family and never returned.
 His brother Jack later commented, "She was a damn no-good woman".
 Garner's last stepmother was Grace, whom he said he loved and called "Mama Grace", and he felt that she was more of a mother to him than anyone else had been.

 Shortly after Garner's father's marriage to Wilma broke up, his father moved to Los Angeles, leaving Garner and his brothers in Norman.
 After working at several jobs he disliked, Garner joined the U.S. Merchant Marine at age 16 near the end of World War II.
 He liked the work and his shipmates, but he had chronic seasickness and only lasted a year.

 Garner followed his father to Los Angeles in 1945, attending Hollywood High while helping his dad lay carpet.
 The next five years were back and forth between California and Oklahoma, during which Garner worked in chick hatcheries and the oil fields, as a truck driver and grocery clerk, and even as a swim trunks model for Jantzen...

 After World War II, Garner joined his father in Los Angeles and was enrolled at Hollywood High School, where he was voted the most popular student.
 A high school gym teacher recommended him for a job modeling Jantzen bathing suits.
 It paid well ($25 an hour) but, in his first interview for the Archives of American Television, he said he hated modeling.
 He soon quit and returned to Norman.

 There he played football and basketball at Norman High School and competed on the track and golf teams.
 However, he dropped out in his senior year.
 In a 1976 Good Housekeeping magazine interview, he admitted, "I was a terrible student and I never actually graduated from high school, but I got my diploma in the Army."